Paul-Cheeseman-Java/BankingApp/README.md

 ## General info
-This project is a small Java banking application to help me understand/practice/implement some of the fundamentals of OOP and is also an opportunity for me to use JUnit for unit testing.
+This project is a small console based Java banking application to help me understand/practice/implement some of the fundamentals of OOP and was also an opportunity for me to use JUnit for unit testing.

 The code uses uses poloymorphism through inheritence (producing different actions depending on the accounts class) and uses an interface to enable a couple of the existing account types (and any future ones) to transfer money between themselves.
 Numerous unit tests for each class have been delveloped in JUnit.